-Stop Hunting is generally adopted by stronger players ( in matured stock/commodity markets it could be even driven by algorithms ) either to remove the weaker players from the market, to generate momentum, to seek liquidity or to generate volatility to benefit from it.
-Generally stop hunting happens during mid-day where the liquidity is dried up.
+Stop Hunting is generally adopted by stronger players ( in matured stock/commodity markets it could be even driven by algorithms ) either to remove the weaker players from the market, to generate momentum, to seek liquidity, or to generate volatility to benefit from it.
+Generally, stop hunting happens during mid-day when the liquidity is dried up.

 Here is what investopedia says,